 Planned changes to the route to qualify as a solicitor (SQE)

 For those intending to qualify as a solicitor, the current process involves completing a Qualifying Law Degree (or law conversion course) followed by the Legal Practice Course (LPC) and a training contract of two years.
-The new route for qualification will remove the need for a Qualifying Law Degree; all that will be required in future is a degree or equivalent (such as a degree-level apprenticeship) followed by successful completion of the Solicitors Qualifying Exam and two years' qualifying work experience.
-It is intended that these changes will be introduced by the SRA from 2021.
+The new route for qualification will remove the need for a Qualifying Law Degree (QLD); all that will be required in future is a degree or equivalent (such as a degree-level apprenticeship) followed by successful completion of the Solicitors Qualifying Exam and two years' qualifying work experience.

 However, the planned SQE will require students to demonstrate knowledge of subjects that are expected to relate closely to those included within the QLD, so a law degree will remain an excellent first step towards a legal career.

 Planned changes to the route to qualify as a barrister (FBT)

 The Bar Standards Board (BSB) will be introducing the Future Bar Training (FBT) programme with the aim of making the qualification process for becoming a barrister more flexible, accessible and affordable.
-The new pathways will replace the BPTC from September 2019, with the September intake being the last for the BPTC in its current form.
+The new pathways replaced the BPTC in September 2019, with the September intake being the last for the BPTC in its current form.

 The BSB has confirmed that, for prospective barristers, the academic component of training must continue to contain the existing seven 'Foundations of Legal Knowledge' (as currently specified in the QLD) plus the skills associated with graduate legal work, such as legal research.

 Although such a degree will no longer be technically referred to as a ‘Qualifying Law Degree’ the core academic requirements for training as a barrister will not change.
 However, some of the detailed regulations which currently exist will be abolished and law schools will have more freedom to develop programmes which meet students’ needs within this more open regulatory framework.

-The SRA has stated that the changes will not come into effect before Autumn 2021; and the FBT programme will be introduced from September 2019.
+The SRA has stated that the changes will not come into effect before Autumn 2021.
+The FBT programme was introduced in September 2019.